prawn-cake/rocketws-cookbook/README.md

 * Use nginx for proxying websockets connections;
 * Use iptables (or ferm) for restrics port access in production;
 * Use MessagesSource connector only for internal clients (application backends);
+* Use shell proxying for dev puproses or use `allow_for` for trusted only addresses;

 License and Authors